Happyr/developer.happyr.com/_posts/2018-08-12-define-access-control-in-database.md

 ## Using Symfony voters

 Symfony is using voters [LINK] to decide access to URL and resources.
-One of the voters that comes with the security component [LINK] is configured with the `security.access_control` configuration key.
+There are many voters that come with the security component [LINK] that are using the configuration in `security.access_control` to decide if the request should be granted or not.

 What we want to do is to create a new voter that access the database.
 How you create a Voter is covered by the Symfony documentation [LINK].

 {% highlight php %}
+use Doctrine\ORM\EntityManagerInterface;
+use Symfony\Component\HttpFoundation\Request;
 use Symfony\Component\Security\Core\Authentication\Token\TokenInterface;
 use Symfony\Component\Security\Core\Authorization\Voter\VoterInterface;
-use Symfony\Component\HttpFoundation\Request;
-use Doctrine\ORM\EntityManagerInterface;

 class MyDynamicAccessVoter implements VoterInterface
 {